RESEARCH STARTER

 Schedule V drugs include formulations containing limited quantities of narcotic drugs in combination with other medically active drugs.
 The levels of narcotic drugs allowed are less than those in Schedule III.

 Many prescription drugs are controlled substances, and the diversion of these drugs for nonmedical uses is increasing rapidly.
 Opioids are by far the most common prescription drugs that are diverted to illicit uses.
 Some professionals in the medical community believe pain is actually undertreated.
-This belief is controversial because increased prescriptions for opioid drugs increases the supply for diverted uses.
+This belief is controversial because increased prescriptions for opioid drugs increase the supply for diverted uses.
 The overall effectiveness of opioids for pain relief remains a topic of debate.

-The diversion of prescription drugs can occur by persons who sell or give their drugs to friends or associates.
+The diversion of prescription drugs can occur when persons sell or give their drugs to friends or associates.
 Diversion can also occur by theft or by what is called doctor shopping, visiting several doctors to obtain multiple prescriptions.
 The White House Office of National Drug Control Policy, established in 1989, addresses problems in illicit drug supply and use and coordinates efforts to control the problem.

 Precursor Chemicals